rehierl/node-tree-outliner/88-todos.md

 sectioning nodes belong to the parent section? -

 **TODO** -
-The exit event of any container node always needs to check if one or more sections end with it.
+The exit event of any parent node always needs to check if one or more sections end with it.

-* any container node could be the parent container of a section.
+* any parent node could be the parent container of a section.
 * any number of sections may have the same parent container.
 * a declared section may already be closed due to a non-default definition.